tundish/turberfield-catchphrase/README.rst

 Catchphrase provides software components to build parser-based interactive fiction for the web.

+Catchphrase is a Python library, and part of the `Turberfield` namespace.

 For a demonstration of such a project, see the repository `tea-and-sympathy`_.
 You are free to download and experiment with that example.